 Born September 21, 1956.
 4 children.
+Nationality: French.

-255, quai de la Bataille-de-Stalingrad

-92130 Issy-les-Moulineaux (France)
+Business address: Sodexo 255, quai de la Bataille-de-Stalingrad 92130 Issy-les-Moulineaux (France)

 Philippe Besson joined the Sodexo Healthcare Division in 1981, as foodservices manager for the Paris Ile de France region.
 He took part in the World Youth Days in Paris, Rome and Cologne, was responsible for the Tour de France departure villages for Sodexo and managed athlete foodservices for the Pacific Games.